JuliaLang/julia/doc/stdlib/math.rst

    Alternatively, a different norm can be specified by passing a `norm`-like function as the `norm` keyword argument (which defaults to `vecnorm`).

+   [Only one-dimensional integrals are provided by this function.
+For multi-dimensional integration (cubature), there are many different algorithms (often much better than simple nested 1d integrals) and the optimal choice tends to be very problem-dependent.
+See the Julia external-package listing for available algorithms for multidimensional integration or other specialized tasks (such as integrals of highly oscillatory or singular functions).]

    The algorithm is an adaptive Gauss-Kronrod integration technique: the integral in each interval is estimated using a Kronrod rule (``2*order+1`` points) and the error is estimated using an embedded